MaybeLL/IAMOD/README.md

 # IAMOD
-Information-Aware Multi-View Outlier Detection
+The core code of the Information-Aware Multi-View Outlier Detection

-The source code will be released after the paper is confirmed to be accepted by TKDD.